 Day 6: Byron Bay (1 day)

+Known as a surfing seaside destination, Byron Bay is a famous coastal town along the East Coast of Australia.
 Even if you don’t know how to surf, you can still enjoy the seaside town.
-You can enjoy several golden beaches, bike around town, boutique shopping, or relax in the most charming coastal town in Australia.
+You can enjoy several golden beaches, bike around town, do boutique shopping, or relax in Australia’s most charming coastal town.

-Byron Bay Attractions
+Day 6: Byron Bay

 Beaches of Byron Bay

-To the east of Byron Beach, you will find The Pass, a favourite spot for more experienced surfers.
+- Find The Pass, a favourite spot for more experienced surfers.
 And to the west of Byron Beach, The Wreck is just north of the public parking lot.

-And don’t leave Byron Bay without visiting Tallow Beach, which is on the southeast side of Byron Bay.
+- Visit Tallow Beach, which is on the southeast side of Byron Bay.
 Walk east along Lawson Street, and turn into Tallow Beach Road.
 The road will take you directly to Tallow Beach.

-Byron Bay Accommodation
+Wake Up Byron Bay

 Day 7 – 8: Gold Coast (2 days)